 Do you agree this is a growing issue that needs to stop?
 What do you do to encourage your children to interact with you (and others) at the dinner table?
 I’ve heard of some people making a “drop box” where they drop their devices before dinner time so it becomes almost automatic, which sounds like a great idea to me.
 So how many device-free dinners can you commit to each week going forward?

-On a completely different note I want to make sure you know about our wonderful sponsor, Molly’s Suds!
-Not only are they a partner of ours, but this is actually the laundry powder I personally use and have used for years now.
+On a completely different note I want to make sure you know about a wonderful product I love, Molly’s Suds!
 I love how much cleaner it leaves our clothes compared to store-bought “green” laundry detergents (that aren’t always as good for you or the Earth as they claim).
 Have you tried it yet?
-They now have lots of options to choose from including cloth diaper, all sport, and whitener so be sure to check it out and use our discount code “100DAYS15” – enjoy :)
+They now have lots of options to choose from including cloth diaper, all sport, and whitener so be sure to check it out – enjoy :)